MehdiSojoudiGEM/Denoising-Multiple-Time-Series-Evidence-of-a-Negative-Greenium-in-German-Twin-Bonds/README.md

     params.kSpline: Difference order for the spline penalty

-All difference-order parameters can take values  0, 1, 2, 3, ...
+All difference-order parameters can take values: 0, 1, 2, 3, ...

+5- Regularization parameters:

-5- Regularization parameters: Larger regularization parameters produce smoother estimates.
+Regularization parameters control the strength of the smoothness penalties.
+Larger regularization parameters produce smoother estimates.

+For example:

     MATLAB:
         params.lambdaGraph  = 0.001;